 It’s not enough to speak to the needs of your audience if you do not convey your thoughts, feelings and ideas effectively.
 Follow the 7 C’s of communication to enhance your business communication skills:

-- Be Clear: Say what you mean without leaving room for misinterpretation.
+- Clear: Say what you mean without leaving room for misinterpretation.

-- Be Concrete: Be specific and back up your claims with data.
+- Concrete: Be specific and back up your claims with data.

-- Be Correct: Use precise grammar and make accurate claims.
+- Correct: Use precise grammar and make valid claims.

-- Be Considerate: Consider all viewpoints and communicate with respect and empathy.
+- Considerate: Consider all viewpoints and communicate with respect and empathy.

-- Be Confident: Have conviction in your words and in your ability to execute on them.
+- Confident: Have conviction in your words and in your ability to execute on them.